Do I need to be an experienced cyclist to enjoy the Munda Biddi Trail?

-For more information on accommodation and surrounding attractions visit the Trail Services Directory or contact:
+For more information on accommodation and surrounding attractions visit the Cycle Friendly Business Directory or contact:

 The Trail is designed so that it passes through a variety of towns along the ride, usually varying around one day to three days ride between.
 Due to this it is possible to restock food and drink supplies and carry out any repairs and means you never have to carry more than a couple days worth of food on longer trips.
-Visit the Trail Services Directory for more information on the services available along the Trail.
+Visit the Cycle Friendly Business Directory for more information on the services available along the Trail.

 After your adventure...

-While the Department of Environment and Conservation manages the Trail, the Munda Biddi Trail Foundation has been established as the friends-of-the-trail organisation.
+While the Department of Parks and Wildlife manages the Trail, the Munda Biddi Trail Foundation has been established as the friends-of-the-trail organisation.
 Members have been active in trail construction and sourcing funds for the Trail.
-As the Trail progresses, the Munda Biddi Trail Foundation's role will grow and they will be organising volunteers to maintain the Trail as well as holding cycling events.
+As the Trail progressed, the Munda Biddi Trail Foundation's role has been growing and they we now organise volunteers to maintain the Trail as well as holding cycling events, giving Trail advice and marketing the Trail.
 Contact the Munda Biddi Trail Foundation or visit the volunteer pages if you would like to be involved or to support the organisation.